hda-technical/dancebooks/transcriptions/[188-, sc] James Scott Skinner, William Scott - MS 3088.md

 La pastorale and La finale are each repeated four times.
 Flirtation sometimes used as a sixth figure.
 As there is no set music for this figure, and no set arrangement we have omitted it.

-[^2]: Another reprehensible custom is creeping in videlicet: Instead of doing the honours to your vis-à-vis wheeling round and doing them to partners.
-This may be new (?) but is neither polite nor politic.
-Avoid it.

 ### {14} The lancers

 The Lancers are not new but have again become popular in consequence of their elegance and revival at state balls + circles in high life.